bug-bounty-wall-of-shame/bug-bounty-wall-of-shame.github.io/about.markdown

 I created this leaderboard to help inform the security community as to the projects that don't take security seriously so we can avoid them and spend time on the projects that do.

-To have your story added to the leaderboard, simply [submit a PR](https://github.com/bug-bounty-wall-of-shame/bug-bounty-wall-of-shame.github.io/pulls), or send an email to bug-bounty-wall-of-shame@proton.me.
+To have your story anonymously added to the leaderboard, simply [submit a PR](https://github.com/bug-bounty-wall-of-shame/bug-bounty-wall-of-shame.github.io/pulls), or send an email to bug-bounty-wall-of-shame@proton.me.